 Places to visit in and around Kedarnath Temple

 There is no dearth of tourist attractions and holy sites to visit around Kedarnath Temple, which you can add to the Kedarnath itinerary from Delhi.
-These places offer the finest views and also let pilgrims immerse themselves into spiritual bliss.
+These places offer the finest views and let pilgrims immerse themselves in spiritual bliss.

 Here are the places to visit near Kedarnath: